openpublishoperation/devops-learn-pr/docs/learn/using-simple-code-churn-metric-find-software-bugs.md

+---
+title: What is version control?
+description: What is version control?
+If you're developing code, building websites, or writing documentation, using version control is essential to protect your work. ms.prod: vs-devops-alm ms.technology: vs-devops-articles ms.topic: article ms.manager: douge ms.author: routlaw ms.date: 04/04/2017
+---

 # Using a simple code churn metric to find software bugs
-### By Hitesh Sajnani

-# Using a simple code churn metric to find software bugs
-### Authors: Hitesh Sajnani and Jacek Czerwonka
+> By: Hitesh Sajnani and Jacek Czerwonka

 Last Update: 9/27/2016
 A common problem in software engineering is understanding how to evolve large software projects, particularly when trying to maintain,